hiero-ledger/hiero-docs/tutorials/smart-contracts/deploy-a-contract-using-the-hedera-token-service.md

     //Log the smart contract ID
     console.log("The smart contract ID is " + newContractId);

-    //Associate the token to an account using the HTS contract const associateToken = new ContractExecuteTransaction()
+    //Associate the token to an account using the SDK const associateToken = new TokenAssociateTransaction()
-        //The contract to call
-        .setContractId(newContractId)
-        //The gas for the transaction
-        .setGas(2000000)
-        //The contract function to call and parameters to pass .setFunction("tokenAssociate", new ContractFunctionParameters()
-             //The account ID to associate the token to .addAddress(accountIdTest.toSolidityAddress())
-             //The token ID to associate to the account .addAddress(tokenId.toSolidityAddress()));
+        .setAccountId(accountIdTest)
+        .setTokenIds([tokenId])

     //Sign with the account key and submit to the Hedera network const signTx = await associateToken.freezeWith(client).sign(accountKeyTest);

     //Submit the transaction
     const submitAssociateTx = await signTx.execute(client);